Life Hacks to Avoid Getting Hacked!

 You've heard of passwords, but what about passphrases?
 A passphrase can be just as strong as a password, if not stronger!
 Try choosing a line from a movie or a song lyric and adding unique characters - get creative!
 This simple hack can help your brain remember while also boosting the security of your account.
 Follow these tips to create strong passphrases.

 3. Multi-task while learning about cybersecurity

 Stream the CyberAware Podcast while you do chores, homework, or in your free time to maximize your productivity while also learning about cybersecurity!
 There are a variety of in-depth episodes featuring special guests.
-Or, listen to our most recent "Quick Tips" episodes for shorter, easily digestable cybersecurity advice.
+Or, listen to our "Quick Tips" episodes for shorter, easily digestable cybersecurity advice.